 “This program has been one of the most valuable experiences that I’ve had at MIT.”

 “It was great to hear from peers about their motivations and vulnerabilities.
 Although we are always told that we are not alone in our dreams and struggles, it is much more powerful to realize this directly through conversation and exchange with others.”

 “Diversity in every aspect, discipline, work experience, future goals etc., made our small Forum group within the larger cohort a fantastic platform to bounce off interesting ideas.”

 “Now that I know 30ish more people on campus, I am excited to meet each one of them more in different settings throughout the campus.”

-For those interested but unable to apply this fall, the program is offered by fall and spring semesters on Monday evenings.
+For those interested but unable to apply this fall, the program is offered in future fall semesters on Monday evenings.

 Finally, during the semester there will be other optional events hosted with MIT GSLI alumni from past cohorts, as well as networking with members from the related Harvard GSLI program.

 For more information about MIT GSLI, contact: firstname.lastname@example.org